v-rgrace/Viva/Viva/glint/setup/change-live-survey.md

 > [!IMPORTANT]
 > All survey participants must be made aware of the opportunity to retake a survey if a question is changed while the survey is live.
 They must also understand that if they retake a survey, their original answers are replaced.

-**Enabling Survey Resubmission ensures that Entra ID and survey takers invited to take the survey through a personalized email, receive platform-generated email notification of a change in the survey.** This notification is required to meet Microsoft privacy policies and allows the survey taker to retake the survey if they choose to.

 **If your organization uses attribute-based access, you are responsible to notify participants about any change and provide instructions on how to do so.
 Survey retake access:**
 -	Survey takers can use the link from their original survey invitation email
 -	Use this guidance to resend survey invites

-For participants who haven't started the survey, the survey is automatically updated with the new version of all questions and no notification is generated or required.
+For participants who haven't started the survey, the survey is automatically updated with the new version of all questions and no notification is required.

 #### Confirm edits